return42/sphkerneldoc/linux_src_doc/mm/percpu_c.rst

 Allocate zero-filled percpu area of \ ``size``\  bytes aligned at \ ``align``\ .
 If
 \ ``gfp``\  doesn't contain \ ``GFP_KERNEL``\ , the allocation doesn't block and can
 be called from any context but is a lot more likely to fail.
+If \ ``gfp``\ has \__GFP_NOWARN then no warning will be triggered on invalid or failed allocation requests.

 .. _`__alloc_percpu_gfp.return`: